eomoruyi/Elastos.Community/README.md

 **Ask general questions to Kevin Zhang:**

 The best way to raise your question is using Github.
 Go to https://github.com/elastos/Elastos and raise any general questions, assign to Kevin Zhang.
 His github ID is kevingzhang.
-Or, if you have specific questions related to any specific components or projects, please go to that project repository and rasie issues there.
+Or, if you have specific questions related to any specific components or projects, please go to that project repository and raise issues there.
 For example, if you want to know how the Elastos Carrier works on Nodejs, please go to https://github.com/elastos/Elastos.NET.Carrier.Nodejs.SDK and raise an issue there.
 Do not forget to assign the issue to Kevin Zhang.

 **Guides:**
 * Beginner's Guide: https://www.reddit.com/r/Elastos/comments/7xihw9/elastos_a_beginners_guide/